AgboolaAgbeniga/multi-framework-ticket-app/vue-ticket-management-app/README.md

 A modern ticket management application built with Vue 3, TypeScript, and Tailwind CSS.
 This is one of three implementations (React/Vue/Twig) showcasing the same functionality across different web frameworks.

+## 📸 Screenshots

+*Coming soon - Screenshots of the Vue implementation will be added here*

 ## 🌐 Live Demo

 **[Try the Vue Implementation](https://vue-ticket-app-ten.vercel.app/)**